 I want more than that.
-My prayer for 2019 is that a Spiritual Awakening takes place.
+My prayer for all of 2019 is that a Spiritual Awakening takes place.
 I need it in my life, I see the need for it in the lives of others, and I know that we need it as a church.
 I hope that you will join me in a daily prayer for Spiritual Awakening to be experienced in our church, in our homes, and throughout our city.

 John Piper says, “Revival is the sovereign work of God to awaken His people with fresh intensity to the truth and glory of God, the ugliness of sin, the horror of hell, the preciousness of Christ’s atoning work, the wonder of salvation by grace through faith, the urgency of holiness and witness, and the sweetness of worship with God’s people.
 Revival is what happens when the sovereign Spirit wills to blow on large numbers at one time (John 3:8).”